infinispan/Infinispan.Hotrod.Core/README.md

 # Infinispan Hot Rod .NET Core Demo

 This branch provides a demonstration of the Hot Rod .NET Core client with remote caches on an Infinispan Server instance.
+### Goal
+This demo aims to show:
+- the current maturity level of the new .NET Core client library;
+- how to include it in your application;
+- how to store and query entries in remote cache;
+- how the client handles Protobuf serialization.

 For the latest client code, use the [main branch](https://github.com/infinispan/Infinispan.Hotrod.Core/tree/main).

 ## Querying Infinispan caches with the .NET Core client

-This demonstration shows you how to you use the .NET Core client to store and query entries in remote caches on Infinispan Server instance by:
+The demo shows a typical use case with queries by:
 1. Taking a list of more than 9k applications in JSON format (`data/app.json`) and creates a C# Application object for each entry.
 2. Storing all the entries in the `market` cache on Infinispan Server and then checking the entries against the `data/app.json` file.
 3. Queries the `market` cache to select a list of Application objects, a list of projections, and an aggregate value.